 |Canon 1DX Mark III||4096 x 2160 @ 60fps||10:bit 4:2:2|

 |Panasonic S1H||4096 x 2160 @ 60fps / 5.9K @ 30fps||10-bit 4:2:2/RAW*|

-*Atomos have announced a RAW update coming to the Panasonic S1H.
+*Atomos have announced a RAW update coming to the Panasonic S1H early this year.
 We don’t know at this point whether it will be free or cost money (like the Nikon Z6), but they have confirmed it’s Prores RAW HQ.

-In order to get this, you’ll need the Atomos Ninja V recorder.
+In order to record RAW with the S1H, you’ll need the Atomos Ninja V recorder.